Massachusetts Commercial Tenant CAM Audit Rights [2026 Guide]

 M.G.L. c.
 260 § 2 provides a six-year limitations period for actions founded upon contracts under seal or upon a simple contract.
 Massachusetts courts have consistently applied this six-year period to commercial lease breach of contract claims, including CAM overcharge disputes.

 Massachusetts applies the accrual rule for contract claims: the SOL begins when the breach occurs.
 For CAM disputes, the relevant breach date is typically when the annual reconciliation statement is delivered.
-The discovery rule may be available in certain fraud or concealment contexts, but it is not automatically applied to straightforward contract claims.
+A discovery rule may be available in certain fraud or concealment contexts, but it is not automatically applied to straightforward contract claims.

 Key implication: A reconciliation statement delivered in March 2020 has a limitation deadline of approximately March 2026.
 Massachusetts tenants in long-term office or biotech leases who have never audited their CAM reconciliations should act promptly to preserve their six-year lookback.